xendit/xendit-qa-assessment/README.md

 **Evaluation criteria**

-We would use the following criteria to evaluate the assessment -*Test scenario writing skills*- - positive, negative and boundary conditions Automation script generation - Usage of proper pass and fail conditions, report generation, screenshot capturing -*Solutioning skills*- - Reaching the solutions by overcoming technical challenges using alternate method and work around solutions
+-We would use the following criteria to evaluate the assessment- -*Test scenario writing skills*- - positive, negative and boundary conditions

+-*Automation script generation*- - Usage of proper pass and fail conditions, report generation, screenshot capturing

+-*Solutioning skills*- - Reaching the solutions by overcoming technical challenges using alternate method and work around solutions

 **Tools to be used**